meteor/meteor/content/ui-ux.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SRXvg-_Suo0" frameborder="0" allowfullscreen></iframe>

 Using Chromatic enables rapid development of complex components.
-Typically in a large application, it can be quite difficult to achieve certain states of components purely by “using” the application.
+Typically in a large application, it can be quite difficult to achieve certain states of components purely by "using" the application.
 For example, a component in Galaxy can enter a complex state if two deploys of the same app happen simultaneously.
-With Chromatic we’re able to define this state at the component level and test it independently of the application logic.
+With Chromatic we're able to define this state at the component level and test it independently of the application logic.

 You can use [Chromatic component explorer](https://github.com/meteor/chromatic) in your Meteor + React app with `meteor add mdg:chromatic`.
 Similar projects built in React are [UI Harness](http://www.uiharness.com/) by Phil Cockfield and [React Storybook](https://github.com/kadirahq/react-storybook) by Arunoda Susiripala.